In-Person Meetings for Classes on Monday, January 26, 2026 are Cancelled; Online/remote classes to be held as determined by Faculty.

 Faculty have been asked to prepare for Online or Remote sessions in the event of in-person meeting cancellations.
 These options will be determined by the Faculty member and all questions should be directed to the Faculty teaching each course section.
 Faculty also have been asked to be very understanding and accommodating of the individual situations of their students who may have difficulty managing these alternative online or remote class meetings on short notice.

-To make an appointment at the Center for Learning Resources, download the EAB Navigate app.
+To make an appointment at the Tutoring and Academic Support Center, download the EAB Navigate app.
 Instructions can be found here (PDF).

-The Center for Learning Resources (CLR) is the main tutoring center on campus, located in the lower level of Marvin K. Peterson Library.
-CLR tutors are both peer and professional.
+The Tutoring and Academic Support Center (TASC) is the main tutoring center on campus, located in the lower level of Marvin K. Peterson Library.
+TASC tutors are both peer and professional.
 They employ metacognitive strategies to help students gain awareness of how to apply optimal learning processes in the pursuit of becoming independent learners.
 Tutoring is complimentary with tuition.

 Supported Subject Areas